 I’m a planner who uses specific tools and strategies to work as expertly with my clients as possible.
 I’m not a “freelancer”; I’m a communications consultant with an established set of business practices who operates with the highest standard of integrity.
 In fact, I have a well-known reputation for trustworthiness, reliability, and excellence as a solo communications practitioner.

 Accordingly, I relate well to executives, talent and marketing managers and editors and deliver results that help you increase your brand value.
 I do it on time, on budget and without micro-managing by you.
 I become a partner with your marketing team, representing your management and clients well.
-My job is to make your work life easier.
+My job is to make your work life less complicated.

 Can we pay you to use your influence as a journalist to get stories about us placed in media under your byline?